 How Were The Fairy Chimneys In Cappadocia Formed?

-The fairy chimneys in Cappadocia were formed by a combination of two things – volcanic eruptions and erosion.
+The fairy chimneys in Cappadocia were formed by a combination of two things – volcanic ash from eruptions and erosion.
 The eruptions created a soft rock called tuff, which is very easy to erode.
 Over time, the wind and rain eroded the tuff into the strange-looking pillars that we see today.
 The different geological composition of the rock created slightly different looking fairy chimneys across the valleys You’ll find that some appear to have a mushroom cap, or two, while others are more like the tip of a sword.

 What Is The Best Valley In Cappadocia For Hiking?